xiaolonw/caffe-video_triplet/README.md

 Training scripts are in rank_scripts/rank_alexnet:

-For implementation, since the siamese networks share the weights, so there is actually only one network in prototxt.
+For implementation, since the siamese networks share the weights, so there is only one network in prototxt.

 The input of the network is pairs of image patches.
 For each pair of patches, they are taken as the similar patches in the same video track.
 We use the label to specify whether the patches come from the same video, if they come from different videos they will have different labels (it does not matter what is the number, just need to be integer).
 In this way, we can get the third negative patch from other pairs with different labels.